Menu

 Featured on BlackDoctor

 While these things are extremely false, there are still some light precautions you can take to make sure that you take care of your skin while sitting in the sun.
-Protecting your skin goes beyond your face, arms or back.
+Protecting your skin goes beyond your face, arms, or back.

 Someone spending a lot of time outdoors in the middle of the day without a hat will get hit with the sun’s peak ultraviolet radiation.